 The legal institution can help combat the imposter syndrome that is prevalent within queer people of color in the legal field by, “striv[ing] to increase diverse representation at all levels of the company,” from recruiting and hiring practices to equitable career opportunities and promotions.
 Furthermore, legal institutions can make room for differing views because cultural norms oftentimes exclude people.
 Additionally, legal institutions should avoid tokenizing queer people of color and burdening them with carrying the diversity in the firm.
 Instead, people of color from the LGBTQI+ community should be given the support and environment necessary to succeed.

 Have I overcome my imposter syndrome?
-Unfortunately, the short answer is no, but at the age of 22, I finally came out, and I continue to work to overcome it to this day.
+Unfortunately, the short answer is no, but at the age of twenty-two, I finally came out, and I continue to work to overcome it to this day.

 While I have not defeated my imposter syndrome altogether –I do face it frequently – I always attempt to remind myself that I am doing big things and give myself credit because what I am doing is not easy.
 I am a first-generation queer law student who has been on the Dean’s List every semester since I started my law school journey.
 I kept my scholarship, participated in a litigation boot camp, and am heavily involved in extracurricular activities.
 Despite doing all this, some days, I still don’t feel like I am good enough.
 Although I hoped to overcome my imposter syndrome by coming out, I quickly realized it was still very much a part of my daily life.